 Don’t forget that every piece of content you create can be repurposed in at least one more way, if not more.

-For example, one blog can be repurposed into one or more email campaigns and one or more social media posts.
+For example, you can repurpose one blog into one or more email campaigns and one or more social media posts.

 You can have one photo-shooting session and create photos that will cover you for the majority of the year.
 Use them across your social media, brochures, websites, guides and marketing materials.